-Spirometry is a quick, painless test in which a handheld device called a spirometer measures how much air a person's lungs can hold (also called air volume) and the speed of inhalations and exhalations during breathing (also called flow rate).
+Spirometry is a quick, painless test using a tool called a spirometer to measure how much air a person's lungs can hold.
+It also tests the speed of inhalations (breathing in) and exhalations (breathing out).

 - find the cause of shortness of breath, coughing, or wheezing

 - check treatment of respiratory problems

 - check lung function before surgery